 What are IT core banking services?

-The key core banking services include new accounts creation and customer relationship management, interest calculations, deposits and withdrawals processing, loans issuing and servicing etc.
+The key core banking services include new account creation, account management, customer relationship management, interest calculations, deposits and withdrawals processing, loan issuing and servicing etc.

 How does core banking work?

-A core banking system comprises back-end servers that handle standard operations like interest calculation, passbook maintenance, and withdrawal.
+A core banking system comprises back-end servers that handle standard operations, processes daily banking transactions like interest calculation, passbook maintenance, and withdrawal.

 When a customer withdraws money from a branch or an ATM, the application sends a request to the centralized data center, which then processes the request and authenticates the operation.